glenert41/CircuitPython/README.md

  This lesson, we learned how to use PWM, as well as re-familiarizing ourselves with how CircuitPython Works.
 Capacitive touch was relatively easy to become accustomed to (Touch.io)
  ### Images and Diagrams
   This is a Fritzing diagram of the assignment

+  ## CircuitPython LCD
+  ### Description
+   In this assignment, we had to print a button press on an LCD screen.
+On top of that, we had to add or subtract the number per press based on if a switch on the breadboard was flipped or not.
+On flip of the switch would count up when the button was pressed, and the otehr would count down when the button was pressed

+   ### Lessons Learned
+   In this assignment, we re-familiarized ourselves with how to wire a switch, as well as a LCD Sceren.
+Fortunately for us, the Metro Express has two LCD Backpack friendly ports for SDA and SCL.
+This means that we did not have to set any Analog Pins for the LCD Backpack

+   ### Images and Diagrams

+   ## CircuitPython PhotoInterrupters